North Korean defectors: China

 In February 2012, Chinese authorities repatriated 19 North Korean defectors being held in Shenyang and five defectors in Changchun from the same location.
 The case of the 24 detainees, who had been held since early February, garnered international attention due to the North's reported harsh punishment of those who attempted to defect.
 Human-rights activists say those repatriated face harsh punishment, including torture and imprisonment in labour camps.
 North Korean repatriation gained Chinese media coverage on 2012, and drew sympathy towards the refugees from Chinese netizens.

 In August 2014, 11 North Koreans detained by China on the Laos border was reported by Sky News to have been released rather than repatriated after talks between Chinese and South Korean diplomats.

 In April 2016, China allowed 13 North Korean restaurant workers to defect to South Korea, with spokesman Lu Kang saying they all had valid identity documents.
 The case became controversial 2 years later after 4 waitresses said they were brought to the South against their will, with the restaurant manager claiming he had been pressured by South Korea's intelligence agency.

 South Korean human-rights activists have held rallies at the Chinese embassy in Seoul and have appealed to the U.N.
 Human Rights Council to urge China to stop the deportation of the refugees.
 The North Korea Freedom Coalition has created a list alleging that thousands of North Korean defectors have been repatriated by China.
 For some of them the fate after repatriation to North Korea ranges from torture, detention, prison camp to execution.
 The list includes humanitarian workers, who were assassinated or abducted by North Korean agents for helping refugees.

 In 2021, one such North Korean defector Zhu Xianjian escaped prison in China but was quickly recaptured by police.
-China's policy involves forcibly repatriating North Korean defectors as such defectors are often illegal migrants rather than refugees.
+China's policy involves forcibly repatriating North Korean defectors, whom it calls illegal migrants rather than refugees.
 As such China can deal with such defectors as criminals within their own judicial and legal system.